rwblokzijl/Msc-thesis-EuroToken/thesis.md

 12. Easy accessibility throughout the euro area
 13. Conditional use by non-euro area residents

-In the evaluation of this project in a later section, we will explore to what extent our implementation conforms to these requirements.
+In the evaluation of this project in a later chapter, we will explore to what extent our implementation conforms to these requirements.
 The technical requirements are emboldened in the list, as they will be guiding in our design.
 The rest will only be speculated on as they do not pertain to the topic of